apache/spark/docs/configuration.md

   <td>None</td>
   <td>
     Task duration after which scheduler would try to speculative run the task.
-If provided, tasks would be speculatively run if current stage contains less tasks than the number of slots on a single executor and the task is taking longer time than the threshold.
+If provided, tasks would be speculatively run if current stage contains less tasks than or equal to the number of slots on a single executor and the task is taking longer time than the threshold.
 This config helps speculate stage with very few tasks.
+Regular speculation configs may also apply if the executor slots are large enough.
+E.g. tasks might be re-launched if there are enough successful runs even though the threshold hasn't been reached.
+    Default unit is bytes, unless otherwise specified.
   </td>
 </tr>
 <tr>